 We describe our significant accounting policies in Note 3, Summary of Significant Accounting Policies, of the notes to our consolidated financial statements included in Item 8 of our Annual Report on Form 10-K for the fiscal year ended August 31, 2018.
+The accounting policies used in preparing our consolidated financial statements for the first six months of fiscal 2019 are applied consistently with those described in our Annual Report on Form 10-K for the fiscal year ended August 31, 2018, with the exception of the accounting guidance adopted in the first quarter of fiscal 2019 related to revenue recognition.
+Please see Note 4, Revenue Recognition, of this report for further details on the adoption of the new revenue recognition standard.

 We discuss our critical accounting estimates in Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report on Form 10-K for the fiscal year ended August 31, 2018.
-There were no significant changes in our accounting policies or critical accounting estimates during the first three months of fiscal 2019.
+There were no significant changes in our accounting policies or critical accounting estimates during the first six months of fiscal 2019.